TTatsuaki/SyRI-Project/README.md

 ## The SyRI System:

 The risk classification model was a black box system that included a self-learning algorithm.
 This means the civil servant did not have access to any details about what information had been used as the basis for assigning a specific risk score to an applicant as in a Black Box systems, inputs and workings are not visible to the users of the system.
 Therefore, the self-learning algorithm gave the risk classification model the ability to learn from experiences over time, independently and autonomously, and to make changes to how it worked without these changes being explicitly programmed by the programmers from the tax authorities.

+The risk classification model was developed by comparing historic examples of correct and incorrect applications.
+In practice, this meant that the more an incoming application resembled an application that had previously been classified as inaccurate, the higher the risk score assigned to that incoming application.
+The system selected applications with the highest risk scores for manual review by a civil servant.
+The civil servant in turn had the power to label an application as fraudulent.
+The civil servant, however, was given no information as to why the system had given the application a high-risk score for inaccuracy.

+The nationality of the applicant was used to determine whether that person was a Dutch citizen.
+“Dutch citizenship: yes/no” was used as a parameter in the risk classification model for assessing the risk of inaccurate applications.